ZerBea/hcxdumptool/.github/ISSUE_TEMPLATE/bug_report.md

 **GitHub is for bugs and features - not for support** Questions must be posted in the discussion board https://github.com/ZerBea/hcxdumptool/discussions

+**driver bugs**
+It's completely useless to report driver bugs here!
+I'm not a developer of drivers!
+Developers of drivers don't read this here!
+Report this issues either to upstream and/or to https://bugzilla.kernel.org

 **Read CHANGELOG, README.md the discussions**
 Before you start hcxdumptool for the first time please read: https://github.com/ZerBea/hcxdumptool/blob/master/README.md